 Figures 4 and 5 plot wall clock time against KL-divergence.
 We use all generated samples as our empirical posterior distribution in order to produce as fair a comparison as possible.
-In all engines, results are reasonably stable across runs; the shaded band covers the 25th to 75th percentiles over multiple runs, with the median marked as a dark line.
-A sampler drawing from the target density will show approximately linear decrease in KL-divergence on these log-log plots; a steeper slope correspond to greater statistical efficiency.
+In all engines, results are reasonably stable across runs; shaded regions denote minimum and maximum values over multiple runs, with the median marked as a dark line.
+A sampler which is correctly drawing samples from the target density will show an approximately linear decrease in KL-divergence on such log-log plots.
 The methods based on sequential Monte Carlo do not provide any estimate of the posterior distribution until completing a single initial particle filter sweep; for large numbers of particles this may be a non-trivial amount of time.
 In contrast, the MH sampler begins drawing samples effectively immediately, although it may take a large number of individual steps before converging to the correct stationary distribution; individual Metropolis-Hastings samples are likely to be more autocorrelated, but producing each one is faster.